spaceflint7/bluebonnet/README.md

 # Bluebonnet

-This is an initial release of a partial implementation of the .NET platform on top of the Java Virtual Machine, and compatible with Android runtime.
+This is a partial implementation of the .NET platform on top of the Java Virtual Machine, and compatible with Android runtime.
 The **Bluebonnet** bytecode compiler translates .NET [CIL](https://en.wikipedia.org/wiki/Common_Intermediate_Language) into [Java bytecode](https://en.wikipedia.org/wiki/Java_bytecode) in Java classes, and additional run-time support is provided by the **Baselib** library.

 https://www.spaceflint.com/bluebonnet